 - Keep in mind you’re talking informally, kind of like a friend giving advice.

-- Send your post as a .docx or Google Doc.
+- Send your post as a Google Doc.

 - If you have images, please either link to them in your post or include them with your file.
-One to two usually work the best.
+One to two usually works the best.

 Places I have Guest Posted